cloudstrife9999/java-quick-a-aaaa-dns-over-https/README.md

 List<String> ipv6Results = client.resIPv6(domainName);
 ```

-## Getting a HttpsUrlConnection (DNS-over-HTTPS is used to resolve the domain name)
+## Getting a HttpsURLConnection (DNS-over-HTTPS is used to resolve the domain name)

 ```java
 // If omitted or true, an AAAA DNS request is sent first, and the first returned IPv6 is used.